"In the winter, he curls up around a good book, and dreams away the cold." - Broken Homes

 Responsibilities:

-• Survey responses indicated strong levels of ongoing antisemitism and political disputes in the mental health field
+• Survey responses indicated strong levels of ongoing political disputes in the mental health field

 Project 3: Analysis of State-Level Continuing Education for Psychologists